Thanksgiving Day in Canada: Traditions and Celebrations

 Canadians commemorate the holiday’s spirit of gratitude by donating to food banks, volunteering at soup kitchens, and supporting other community causes.

-What Are Some Regional Differences in Canadian Thanksgiving?
+What Are Regional Differences in Canadian Thanksgiving?

 Thanksgiving is celebrated across all of Canada, but certain regions have their own distinct holiday foods, activities and traditions: